A serum magnesium test measures the level of magnesium in the blood.

 This test is done when your health care provider suspects you have an abnormal level of magnesium in your blood.

 Magnesium is needed for many chemical processes in the body.
-It helps maintain normal muscle and nerve function, and keeps the bones strong.
+It helps maintain normal muscle and nerve function and helps keep bones strong.
 Magnesium is also needed for the heart to function normally and to help regulate blood pressure.
 Magnesium also helps the body control blood sugar level and helps support the body's defense (immune) system.

 The normal range for blood magnesium level is 1.7 to 2.2 mg/dL (0.85 to 1.10 mmol/L).